guillermooo/sublime-undocs/source/reference/commands.rst

 **context_menu**
 	Shows the context menu.

 ..
-Some regex-related and search-related commands missing. they don's seem to
+Some regex-related and search-related commands missing.
+They don't seem to
 .. be too useful.